A Famous Catfishing Story

 The creation of the internet has given people access to more information, entertainment, and communication than ever before.
 A girl from Thailand can meet a boy from the United States in a matter of seconds in an online chat.
 It can connect people and build relationships, but it can also be used to lie and deceive.
 This was the case for football player Manti Te’o.

 On September 12, 2012, the personal life of a college football player made headlines.
 Manti Te’o was a linebacker for Notre Dame when his grandmother and girlfriend tragically passed away within six hours of one another.
-Te’o told media outlets how his girlfriend, Lennay Kekua had died of Leukemia after being hospitalized after a car accident.
+Te’o told media outlets how his girlfriend, Lennay Kekua, had died of Leukemia after being hospitalized after a car accident.
 There was an outpour of support from the Notre Dame community and media outlets alike.
 Despite his grief, Te’o did not miss a game and was voted runner-up for the Heisman trophy.

 Almost a year later, in January 2013, reporters of the sports blog Deadspin received an anonymous email tip that there might be more to the story.
 Deadspin launched an investigation, and on January 16, Deadspin was the first to publish an article claiming that Kekua did not exist.
 Kekua was not dead because she never existed in the first place.
 Instead, the person Te’o thought was his girlfriend was a man named Ronaiah Tuiasosopo.
 Pictures of Kekua that had been published in the media were actually of Diane O'Meara, a former high school classmate of Tuiasosopo.

 When this new story broke, Te’o admitted that he had never actually met Kekua in person, despite having told everyone they had.
-Te’o had tried to video chat with Kekua but the connection on the other end would never work.
+Te’o had tried to video chat with Kekua, but the connection on the other end would never work.
 Te’o didn’t think anything of it since Tuiasosopo was so good at sounding like a woman over the phone.
-Many wondered what Tuiasosopo motives were to want to be in a relationship with a man.
+Many wondered what Tuiasosopo's motives were to want to be in a relationship with a man.
 In an interview with Dr. Phil, he admitted, “Truth of it is, I grew feelings, I grew emotions that sooner or later I couldn’t control anymore.
 When I tried to end things I tried every other way to end this.
 I tried this lie and this lie and this lie but nothing would work” (Myerburg).
-Tuiasosopo was someone struggling with his sexuality, seeking an escape from his life through his fake identity he made on the internet.
+Tuiasosopo was someone struggling with his sexuality, seeking an escape from his life through the fake identity he made on the internet.
 Ultimately, Te’o had been catfished.

 Catfish (or catfishing) is a term that was coined by the 2010 documentary Catfish.
 The Merriam-Webster online dictionary defines a catfish as “a person who sets up a false personal profile on a social networking site for fraudulent or deceptive purposes.”
 In the documentary, a New York photographer named Nev Schulman fell for Megan, a woman he met through Facebook.